- The battery terminals are loose or corroded ("Weekly checks").

 - High engine operating temperature (Section 2).

-Engine continues to run after shutdown
+The engine continues to run after being turned off

 - Excessive increase in carbon content in the engine (Section 1).